Art that’s meant to move you

 Lose yourself in your city.
 Find inspiration everywhere.

 At LBT we’re not just advocates and supporters of the vibrant Long Beach arts scene – we’re a canvas for it as well.
 Take Transit to discover the work of incredible POW!
-WOW! muralists in every district of the city, including the mural bus featuring the unmistakably colorful work of local artist Steven Harrington.
+WOW! muralists in every district of the city.

 Eye on Design Mosaics – Arts Council Partnership